tchorzewski1991/fitbit/README.md

 | Babajaga node | Public API: 0.0.0.0:3002<br/>Private API: 0.0.0.0:4002 |

 Fitbit blockchain does not support fully decentralized environment.
-Every new node needs to sync-up with the chain on startup, which basically means we need to point to at least one origin-node.
+Every new node needs to sync-up with the chain on startup, which basically means it needs to be pointed to at least one origin-node.
 Current setup leverages only one origin-node which is a primary node.
 This setting is shipped by default, but can be overwritten by using `--state-origin-peers` configuration flag.

 To start the mining competition a new transaction has to be sent to at least 1 out of 3 running nodes.